 Pete added that balancing the journal's content as to theme, tone, style, genre, and subject matter was a challenge.
 "In the end, I think there is something for every reader: poetry, fiction, literary essays; nature, work, travel, philosophy, spirituality, adventure, relationships --even leopard geckos!
 Highway 61, Revised is the kind of publication you can pick up and dip into many times and encounter something new and delightful or thoughtful or inspiring."

-After the book launch on February 28, Highway 61, Revised will be available for sale in Minnesota State College Southeast's bookstores in Red Wing and Winona, and at Fair Trade Books in Red Wing.
+Highway 61, Revised is available for sale in Minnesota State College Southeast's bookstores in Red Wing and Winona and at Fair Trade Books in Red Wing.